cvetaevvitaliy/sdk-nrf/samples/bluetooth/central_bas/README.rst

    #.
 Click :guilabel:`Apply` and :guilabel:`Close`.

 #.
 In the Adapter settings, choose :guilabel:`Start advertising`.
 #.
-Wait until the kit that runs the Central BAS sample connects.
+Wait until the board that runs the Central BAS sample connects.
    In the terminal window, check for information similar to the following::

       The discovery procedure succeeded